-Trend Analysis: CY2012 - CY2016
+Trend Analysis: CY2013 - CY2018

 In the past, when we established our three-year objective in the FFY2014 CVSP for the period of 1/1/13 through 12/31/15, we changed our goal measurement from fatal crashes per 100M VMT to the actual number of fatalities.
-Our multi-year objective was to reduce the number of fatalities that occurred in our baseline year CY 2012 (70) down to 64 fatalities in CY2015 (the FY2014 CVSP incorrectly had 62 fatalities as the stated goal - actual goal was to reduce fatalities by 6 lives over 3 years which would be down to 64 fatalities).
+With this year's CVSP, the trend analysis now has a 5-year trend using only fatalities as a measure.
+Our multi-year objective was to reduce the number of fatalities that occurred in our baseline year CY2012 (70) down to 64 fatalities in CY2015 (the FY2014 CVSP incorrectly had 62 fatalities as the stated goal - actual goal was to reduce fatalities by 6 lives over 3 years which would be down to 64 fatalities).

 At the first-year mark (the end of CY2013) we had experienced a total of 58 fatalities for the CY2013.
 Our first-year benchmark would have been to reduce fatalities by two to a total of 68 for CY2013.
 For CY2014, our goal would have been an overall reduction of four fatalities to 66 total fatalities for the CY2014.
 We were again already below our multi-year goal of only 64 fatalities by the end of calendar year 2015 when we experienced 50 fatalities in CY2014, a further reduction in the previous year's total.
 Although we had met and actually exceeded our three-year goal by the end of the first and second years, we continued to work towards our stated multi-year goal of reducing fatalities to 64 for the CY2015.
 Unfortunately, we experienced 66 fatalities in CY2015.
 The increase was not unexpected due to improving economic conditions in the state and the anticipated increase in truck traffic on the highways.
 For CY2016, we again experienced 66 fatalities across the state while experiencing a slight increase in the actual number of fatal crashes.
+For CY2017, we saw a sharp reduction in fatalities with a total of 52 compared to the previous year's total of 66.

 Our high crash areas in the Baltimore/Washington Metro area (Baltimore, Montgomery and Prince George's Counties) have been a focus of enforcement efforts in our endeavor to reduce fatal CMV crashes.
-In CY2016, Baltimore County experienced 5 fatal crashes, which was below the five-year average of 6.6 fatal crashes (CY11 - CY15).
-Prince Georges County experienced 8 fatal crashes, which was a significant decrease from the 12 fatal crashes experienced in CY2015 and below the five-year average of 8.6 fatal crashes per calendar year.
-Montgomery County saw a total of 3 fatal crashes in CY2016, a reduction from the 4 fatal crashes in CY2015 and below the five-year average of 3.4 fatal crashes.
-The 18 total fatal crashes in the 3 counties in CY2016 accounted for 29% of all CMV related fatal crashes across the state.
+In CY2017, Baltimore County experienced 5 fatal crashes (5 in CY2016), which was below the five-year average of 5.8 fatal crashes (CY12 - CY16).
+Prince Georges County experienced 8 fatal crashes in CY2017, which was a significant decrease from the 12 fatal crashes experienced in CY2015, but the same as the CY2016 total of 8.
+The number of fatal crashes in CY2017 remained below the five-year average of 8.8 fatal crashes per calendar year (CY2012 - CY2016).
+Montgomery County saw a total of 1 fatal crash in CY2017, a reduction from the 3 fatal crashes in CY2016 and also well below the five-year average of 3 fatal crashes.
+The 14 total fatal crashes in the 3 counties in CY2017 accounted for 27% of all CMV related fatal crashes across the state.
+A reduction from 29% in CY2016.
 As a comparison, in CY2011 the 3 counties accounted for 41% of all fatalities and in 2012 there were a total of 21 CMV related fatal crashes in the 3 counties accounting for 37% of all CMV fatal crashes across the states.
-Although CY2016 saw an overall increase of 5 fatal crashes over CY2015, the number of actual fatalities (66) remained the same as CY2015.
+Overall, CY2017 saw an 18% decrease in fatal accident compared to CY2017 (50 compared to 61) and a 21% decrease in fatalities compared to CY2017 (52 compared to 66).